 Prior to the introduction of the new biomass dryer, the estate was manufacturing up to 110 kgs of tea per hour using the two old dryers.
 According to Prof. P. Abeygunawardena, CEO/Managing Director of Nilmini Estates Pvt Ltd, there were several shortcomings in his daily made tea output.
 First, temperature control was extremely difficult in those old dryers.
 It was uneven and extremely high sometimes and quite low on other occasions.
 The lack of proper insulation and the inefficient combustion of these old dryers was harmful to his made tea quality and overall output.
 His employees who worked in the dryer room were very uneasy due to extreme temperatures that prevailed in the work stations.

 He avers that the efficiency of the new dryer has increased production by more than 100 percent, offers a better temperature control mechanism and has increased the control of the biomass feeding.
-His tea prices have dramatically improved due to better quality and fuel wood consumption per kg has declined.
-The labour cost also reduced due to the lesser number of hours now required to run the dryer given the green leaf intake on a daily basis.
+His tea prices have dramatically improved due to better quality and fuelwood consumption per kg has declined.
+The labor cost also reduced due to the lesser number of hours now required to run the dryer given the green leaf intake on a daily basis.

-In addition, the estate has recorded a very low carbon foot print of .51 kgs per kilo of made tea, which he considers to be a world record.
+In addition, the estate has recorded a very low carbon footprint of .51 kgs per kilo of made tea, which he considers to be a world record.
 “According to online research, there has never been a better carbon footprint recorded anywhere else,” he says.
-Prof. Abeygunawardena adds that the value addition to-date has been the increase in production per hour, and the improvement of the quality of tea which in turn has increased the price of his tea sold at the auctions.
-“Overall, the tea has a better aroma, taste and feel, which has been vastly appreciated at the auctions.”
-He expressed his total satisfaction about the new dryer project and greatly appreciates the financial grant he received (being the only financial support from any government or private entity throughout his 18-year-old business) from the UNDP Biomass Project.
+Prof. Abeygunawardena adds that the value addition to-date has been the increase in production per hour and the improvement of the quality of tea which in turn has increased the price of his tea sold at the auctions.
+“Overall, the tea has a better aroma, taste, and feel, which has been vastly appreciated at the auctions.”
+He expressed his total satisfaction with the new dryer project and greatly appreciates the financial grant he received (being the only financial support from any government or private entity throughout his 18-year-old business) from the UNDP Biomass Project.

 With the constant need for hot water in hospitals and the rising cost of electricity, it is prudent that the Monaragala District Hospital has shifted to biomass boilers.
 The everyday waste from the kitchen, aka coconut shells, food waste etc., is used at no cost to fire this boiler, thereby ensuring a sustainable supply of fuel for the boiler.
 The biomass boiler produces clean energy and complies with the hospitals’ zero carbon emission ethos.
 The total cost of the boiler has been recovered in just over two years.